MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/08-enable-ssl.md

 ## Test the application

-Open the hostname we configured on the ingress in a web browser over SSL/TLS, for example, at **<https://frontend.13-68-177-68.nip.io>** to view and interact with the application.
+Open the hostname you configured on the ingress in a web browser over SSL/TLS, for example, at **<https://frontend.13-68-177-68.nip.io>** to view and interact with the application.

 ![Screenshot of the ratings-web application](../media/08-ratings-web-ingress-tls.png)